 In this triple-decker brownie, everyone’s favorite aphrodisiac factors into three places: a buttery crumb crust, a dense chocolate-raspberry filling, and a glossy ganache on top.
-This brownie is only moderately sweet, so it is best reserved for adults.–Julie M. Usher
+This brownie is only moderately sweet, so it is best reserved for adults.–Julia M. Usher

 LC Valentine's Brownie Note